ethinethin/RetroTimer/README.md

 # RetroTimer

 A basic timer with retro aesthetic for casual streaming, written in C with SDL2.
 Not recommended for speedrunning.

 ![Screenshot](RetroTimerSS.png)

+It seems to keep good time with no long- or short-term drifting and not too CPU intensive, but I’ll probably continue to work on optimizing it and cleaning up the code.

 # Controls